dev-academy-programme/student-prep/accounts.md

 2. Respond to the verification email (check spam if you can't see it) and follow instructions
 4. Download the [Slack desktop app](https://slack.com/app)
 5. Use the desktop app to sign into the _enspiral-dev-academy_ workspace.
-6. Add a picture of your self (drop down at the top left of the app, under 'profile and account')
+6. Add a picture of yourself (drop down at the top left of the app, under 'profile and account')

 ## Slack Channels
 When you join up, you will be automatically added to our core channels.
 However you will need to search for a few more.